 It’s never been easier to garden indoors.
 Today, you can use grow lights to help cultivate many kinds of plants all year long, no matter where you happen to live.
-But, do grow lights work?
+But do grow lights work?
 Yes!
 Grow lights are designed to be a sunlight substitute that stimulates the photosynthesis process within plants by providing them with the right color spectrum.

 You can grow all your favorite herbs, fruits, and vegetables year-round by using the correct bulb or fixture.
 Several kinds of grow lights are available on the market, with each having its own strengths and weaknesses.
 If you’ve been wondering whether grow lights would be an excellent investment for your greenhouse, we’ve got the answers.

-What are grow lights anyway?
+What are grow lights, anyway?

 Do grow lights actually work?

 In short, yes.
 However, many feel that they work only when you choose the right kind of light.
-While all grow lights promise to mimic the sun and to provide the color spectrum and temperature necessary for proper photosynthesis, there are some who don’t completely buy into the marketing hype surrounding them.
+While all grow lights promise to mimic the sun and provide the color spectrum and temperature necessary for proper photosynthesis, there are some who don’t completely buy into the marketing hype surrounding them.

 What types of grow lights are on the market?